-CURRICULUM DEVELOPMENT
+CURRICULUM DEVELOPMENT - APPROVED COURSES

-Reference: MCL 380.1282, 380.1166a
+Reference: MCL 380.1282, 380.1166a Pupil Accounting Manual 2019-2020, Michigan Department of Education

 The Board of Directors recognizes its responsibility for the quality of the educational program of the Academy.
 To this end, the Academy's curriculum shall be developed, evaluated, aligned and adopted on a continuing basis, following the plan for curriculum growth established by the Michigan Curriculum Framework.